 It’s become such a huge part of my life.
 I am feeling more motivated than ever and reading the thoughts of likeminded people, like those on A Community Of The Horse, just further helps to galvanise me.
 My fitness journey is far from over.
-In fact, I’m in kind of a slump right now with my training while my tailbone heals (apparently it takes foreverever to heal).
+In fact, I’m in kind of a slump right now with my training while my tailbone heals (apparently it takes forever ever to heal).
 I have been looking at getting a fitness tracker to get me back on top, maybe a FitBit?
 I’ll have to check out Mobile Mob for accessories.
-I’m going to plug away at it though and try to trust my process.
+I’m going to plug away at my fitness and try to trust my process.
 After all, in the grand scheme of things I’m still very much a CrossFit newb!!”

 So how can you get started???